bpfoley/kolo/README.md

 - Support for custom request descriptions so that you can easily distinguish different requests even if they arrive at the same path

   <img width="300px" src="https://user-images.githubusercontent.com/7718702/140084399-27e2d472-2b8d-4ff2-80a7-3154730a13c9.png">
-- Much improved support for :sparkles: **exceptions** :sparkles: Jump straight to where the problem occurred and see the all the contextual information to understand _why_ it happened
+- Much improved support for :sparkles: **exceptions** :sparkles: Jump straight to where the problem occurred and see all the contextual information to understand _why_ it happened

     <img  width="300px" src="https://user-images.githubusercontent.com/7718702/133599943-13502c16-62ef-4e2e-8ac9-5916ff355904.png">
     <br />